_______ __ ________ __

 Game and Learning Modes

-The application offers three distinct game modes:
+The application offers four distinct game modes:

 - Human play